simmons-tech/dashboard/README.md

 The events app provides a daily events calendar.
 The MIT RSS feed is parsed and is available at /events.
 Each event object has a title, description, and time.

 ## Nextbus
 For information on the Nextbus api visit http://www.nextbus.com/xmlFeedDocs/NextBusXMLFeed.pdf.
-The code was copied from the Nextbus code used in the Dormbase project.
-It has been lightly modified.
+The Nextbus code evolved from the code used for Dormbase.

 The next 3 shuttles can be accessed from /nextbus.
-It will return a json object with shuttle, next, second, third, as seen below:
+It will return a json object with title, next, second, and third.

-{"shuttle": "Saferide Cambridge West", "second": "41", "third": "71", "next": "11"}